jemish8/Algorithms-2020fall/homeworks/Homework03.md

 What is the matrix chain multiplication problem?
 Discuss how dynamic programming can be applied to solve it.

 # Question 5 (programming)
 The "non structural protein 2" (`nsp2`) protein is found to be linked to the mechanism of Coronavirus ([read more](https://onlinelibrary.wiley.com/doi/10.1002/jmv.25719)).
 Below is the sequence of this protein (first two lines, ignoring the line starting with a hash).
 In addition to the sequence of this protein, below are the sequences of two other similar (homologous) proteins (see [nsp2.hhba3m.txt](./nsp2.hhba3m.txt) for the alignment).
 Implement a dynamic programming solution to calculate the longest common subsequence (LCS) between - (a) `nsp2` and `A0A1B3Q5V8` and (b) `nsp2` and `A0A1B3Q5V8`.
-Note that these are two problems that can be solved using the same implementation/code.
+These are two problems that can be solved using the same implementation/code.
+Lower-case letters in the sequences, if there are any, must be skipped totally.

 ```
 # The lines starting with > are header lines that are the names of the sequence
+# Lower-case letters in the sequences must be skipped totally.
 >nsp2
 AYTRYVDNNFCGPDGYPLECIKDLLARAGKASCTLSEQLDFIDTKRGVYCCREHEHEIAWYTERSEKSYELQTPFEIKLAKKFDTFNGECPNFVFPLNSIIKTIQPRVEKKKLDGFMGRIRSVYPVASPNECNQMCLSTLMKCDHCGETSWQTGDFVKATCEFCGTENLTKEGATTCGYLPQNAVVKIYCPACHNSEVGPEHSLAEYHNESGLKTILRKGGRTIAFGGCVFSYVGCHNKCAYWVPRASANIGCNHTGVVGEGSEGLNDNLLEILQKEKVNINIVGDFKLNEEIAIILASFSASTSAFVETVKGLDYKAFKQIVESCGNFKVTKGKAKKGAWNIGEQKSILSPLYAFASEAARVVRSIFSRTLETAQNSVRVLQKAAITILDGISQYSLRLIDAMMFTSDLATNNLVVMAYITGGVVQLTSQWLTNIFGTVYEKLKPVLDWLEEKFKEGVEFLRDGWEIVKFISTCACEIVGGQIVTCAKEIKESVQTFFKLVNKFLALCADSIIIGGAKLKALNLGETFVTHSKGLYRKCVKSREETGLLMPLKAPKEIIFLEGETLPTEVLTEEVVLKTGDLQPLEQPTSEAVEAPLVGTPVCINGLMLLEIKDTEKYCALAPNMMVTNNTFTLKGG
 >A0A1B3Q5V8